The Story of Shodo (書道) — Japanese Calligraphy

-Shodo is a traditional Japanese art form that pursues the beauty of writing Japanese characters, known as "kanji" and "kana," and has a history spanning over a thousand years to the present day.
+Shodo (書道) is a traditional Japanese art form that seeks beauty in the writing of characters known as Kanji (漢字) and Kana (かな), with a history spanning over a thousand years to the present day.

-Shodo has spread throughout Japan, giving rise to various forms of Japanese literature that combine artistic qualities.
+Shodo (書道) spread throughout Japan, giving rise to various forms of Japanese literature that blend artistic qualities.

 15th–18th Century Japan: The Spirit of Shodo Forged by the Samurai